hzhreal/HTOS/README.md

 - Everything will get cleaned up locally and on the PS4

 ## Requirements
-- A jailbroken PS4 running GoldHEN v2.4b14 payload
+- A jailbroken PS4 running atleast GoldHEN v2.4b14 payload
 - Give the bot permsisions to manage threads and delete messages in addition to the message content intents.

 ## Tutorial